 We have used natural flood management in over 20 locations in the upper reaches of the catchment in Southwell.
 This approach is designed to slow the flow of water by using natural techniques and will be completed by March 2020.

 Lowes Wong School Retrofit Sustainable Urban Drainage System

 Our Property Team is working on an initiative to rationalise how surface water is managed on the site of the Lowes Wong School.
 Investigations found that significant amounts of water ran off the site in storm conditions.
 We have programmed these works to be complete in November 2019.

 Super Gullies in Halam Road

-Teams from Via East Midlands are installing five ‘super gullies’ in Halam Road.
-These are an effective low-maintenance and high capacity solution to rapidly remove water from the road which is prone to flooding and is a first for Nottinghamshire.
+Teams from Via East Midlands have installed five ‘super gullies’ in Halam Road.
+These are an effective low-maintenance and high capacity solution to rapidly remove water from the road which is prone to flooding and this is a first for Nottinghamshire.

-So far, large pits have been dug out to allow drilling rigs on site and pipelines have been fitted that lead to the balancing pond adjacent to the road.
-The installation of the super gullies can now begin and should be completed by the end of November dependent on weather.
+To install the super gullies, large pits had to be dug out to allow drilling rigs on site and pipelines leading to the balancing pond adjacent to the road were fitted.
+The installation of the super gullies was completed in November 2019.

 The new super gullies and pipes can be up to nine times more efficient than standard road gullies in extreme rainfall and will help direct previously uncontrolled surface water into the pond rather than overland into the surrounding estates.

 Miller Homes has its own drainage system that will carry water into the pond via a new drainage network.

 Super gullies at work